On Computing the Maximum Parsimony Score of a Phylogenetic Network: An FPT Algorithm in the Level of the Network for Computing the Softwired Parsimony Score of a Network

 We are now ready to describe our algorithm for computing the softwired parsimony score of a phylogenetic network~$N$ and $p$-state character~$\alpha$.
 Note that each cut-edge $(u,v)$ is seen as a biconnected component with root~$u$ and only one switching.

-\begin{theorem} Computing the softwired parsimony score of a rooted phylogenetic network $N$ and a $p$-state character, for any~$p\in\NN$, is fixed-parameter tractable if the parameter is the level of the network. \end{theorem} \begin{proof}

-In Lemma \ref{lem:proofOneRoot}, we proven that each biconnected component $B$ of $N$ contains only one root $r_B$.
-We denote by $BT(N)$ the graph obtained as follows: we create a node $v_r$ in $BT(N)$ for each \snew{node}~$r$ of~$N$ that is the root of at least one biconnected component of $N$, and an edge $(v_r,v_{r'})$ in $BT(N)$ \leo{if $r'\neq r$ and~$r'$ is contained in a biconnected component rooted at~$r$}.
+\begin{theorem} Computing the softwired parsimony score of a rooted phylogenetic network $N$ and a $p$-state character, for any~$p\in\NN$, is fixed-parameter tractable if the parameter is the level of the network. \end{theorem} \begin{proof} In Lemma \ref{lem:proofOneRoot}, we proved that each biconnected component $B$ of $N$ contains only one root $r_B$.
+We denote by $BT(N)$ the graph obtained as follows: we create a node $v_r$ in $BT(N)$ for each \snew{node}~$r$ of~$N$ that is the root of at least one biconnected component of $N$, and an edge $(v_r,v_{r'})$ in $BT(N)$ if $r'\neq r$ and~$r'$ is contained in a biconnected component rooted at~$r$.
 It is easy to see that $BT(N)$ is connected.
 Moreover, it cannot contain any reticulation because of Lemma \ref{lem:proofOneComponent}.
 Thus $BT(N)$ is a tree on $X$.
 In the following we shall prove that $PS_{sw}(N,\alpha)= \min_{s\in \mathcal{P}} w(root(N),s)$ {with~$w$ the weight function computed by Algorithm~\ref{algo:FPT}}.

 Denote by $PS_{sw}(N, \alpha,s)$ the minimum parsimony score for $N$ and $\alpha$, with the restriction that the root of $N$ must be labelled with character state $s$. \cs{Let $N_r$ be the subnetwork comprising all biconnected components whose roots can be reached by directed paths from $r$}.
-We will prove that $PS_{sw}(N_r, \alpha,s)=\leo{w(r,s)}$ for any \snew{node} $r$ in $V(N)$ associated to a \snew{node} $v_r$ in $BT(N)$.
+We will prove that $PS_{sw}(N_r, \alpha,s)=w(r,s)$ for any \snew{node} $r$ in $V(N)$ associated to a \snew{node} $v_r$ in $BT(N)$.
 We prove this equality by induction on the height of~$v_r$, which is defined as the length of a longest path from~$v_r$ to a leaf of~$BT(N)$.

 We begin by proving that the equality is true when the height of~$v_r$ is 0.
-Suppose that $r$ is the root of $J$ different non trivial biconnected components and let $B_j$ be one of these.Then we have that:
+Suppose that $r$ is the root of $J$ different non trivial biconnected components and let $B_j$ be one of these.
+Then we have that: